Research and action for fair and accountable policing

 Black people are subject to two thirds of Knife Crime Prevention Orders, despite representing only 4% of the population.
 Yet the Home Office has ‘no clear assessment’ of their impact and effectiveness on levels of crime

-OUT OF ORDER The rise of stop and search in civil orders legislation, a new report, was launched by Stopwatch.
-The report highlights the alarming rise of civil orders and their impact on marginalised and racialised groups across England and Wales.
+StopWatch has launched a new report, OUT OF ORDER: The rise of stop and search in civil orders legislation, highlighting the alarming rise of civil orders and their impact on marginalised and racialised groups across England and Wales.

 Covering areas as broad as public safety, crime prevention, and counter-terrorism, civil orders have led to mission creep as they are applied in a wider range of contexts than originally intended.
 As a result, they have dragged ever more people into the criminal justice system whilst failing to have any noticeable impact of crime.